 Graphics – 7/10

 The conceptual design of the game was fairly well done, and technically brilliant for what hardware was available at the time.
-The drawback it has when compared with Resogun is that there isn’t as much customisation as there is in the former.
+The drawback it has when compared with Resogun is that there isn’t as much customization as there is in the former.
 For example, it isn’t possible for players to build their own ships.
-However, each level has the same degree of variety, and helps it to stand out among not only Resogun, but many other arcade indie titles too.
+However, each level has the same degree of variety and helps it to stand out among not only Resogun but many other arcade indie titles too.

 Gameplay – 9/10